krasimir/techy/_src/docs/index.md

 ## How it works

+There are several steps that Techy goes through.

+.grid

+* Copying the necessary files and directories for the basic look of your site.
+Like for example `_css`, `_js`, `_tpl` folders and so on.
+* Compiling the CSS
+* Compiling the JavaScript
+* Searching for Markdowns and converting them to a beautifully looking web pages
+* Copying all the folders that are non underscore prefixed to the destination directory (by default `dist`).

+.

-First, Techy checks the current selected theme.
-It then converts your Markdown file to HTML.
-Gets the layout from the `tpl` directory and replaces `&lt;% get('content') %>` with your content.
+Techy gets the layout for the documents from the `_tpl` directory and replaces `&lt;% get('content') %>` with your content.
 It also executes the expressions in the code.
-They work on both places - Markdown or HTML.
-Like for example, `&lt;% get('paths').root %>` in the `basic.html` is replaced with an empty string.
-That's because `page.md` is located in the root of the project.
-If it is a file in nesting folder then the path will be set properly.

-<div class="how-it-works-img"></div>
+There are bunch of features that you may use.
+Like for example importing partials or executing your own methods.

 ## Input and Output

 There are several arguments that you can pass to Techy.
 Two of them are `--src` and `--dest`.
-By default Techy checks if `src` directory is available and if yes then it starts watching for Markdown files there.
-If not then it uses the root or the project.
-The place where you run the `techy` command in.
-The destination of the compiled files is by default set to `dest` directory.
-However, if you used an older version of Techy you may want to drop the resulted files next to the Markdown files.
-In order to do that just use `techy --dest ./`.
-Every [theme](#theming) has its own `public` directory which is copied in the root of the project.
-That's the place where the final CSS and JS go.
-Here is an short example.
+By the default the source directory is the one which you run the `techy` command from.
+The destination of the compiled files is by default set to `dist` directory.
+All the folders that start with underscore are not processed and they are not copied to the `dist` directory.
+The others are duplicated there.
+Techy automatically creates a `public` folder.
+That's the place where the CSS and JavaScript compiled files are stored.Here is an short example.
 Let's say that we have the following file structure:

 	/site
-	  /pages
+	  /_css
+	  /_js
+	  /_pages
 	    /inner
 	      /A.md
 	      /B.md
 	    /index.md
-	  /themes
-	  	/custom-theme
-	  	  /css
-	  	    /A.css
-	  	    /B.css
-	  	    /C.css
-	  	  /js
-	  	    /A.js
-	  	    /B.js
-	  	    /C.js
+	  /_tpl
 	  /public
 	  	/img
 	  	/fonts
-	  	  /tpl
+	  	/...

-If we run `techy --src ./pages --theme custom-theme --dest ./site` we will get:
+If we run `techy --src ./_pages we will get:

 	/site
-	  /pages
+	  /_css
+	  /_js
+	  /_pages
 	    /inner
 	      /A.md
 	      /B.md
 	    /index.md
+	  /_tpl
+	  /dist
+	    /inner
+	       /A.html
+	       /B.html
 	    /public
 	  	/img
 	  	/fonts
 	  	/styles.css // <- contain A.css, B.css and C.css
 	    /scripts.js // <- contain A.js, B.js and C.js
-	  /themes
-        /custom-theme
-	  /site
-	    /inner
-	       /A.html
-	       /B.html
+	  	/...
 	    /index.html
+	  /public
+	  	/img
+	  	/fonts
+	  	/...

+The idea is that `dist` folder contains the really final files which you need to upload on your server.

-## Theming
+## Architecture

-Once you run `techy` you get a `themes` folder copied.
-It's located in the same directory which you run the command at.
-There are few themes available.
-The `default` theme is used if you run Techy without any parameter.
-To specify another one:

-	techy --theme [name of your theme]

 ### Layout